azh412/azhstonks/README.md

 This has also been tested in the real world, and with a few tweaks, the proof of concept worked.

-However, due to slippage and other market factors, this kind of algorithm won't work very well in the real world.
+However, due to slippage and other market factors, this kind of algorithm won't work very well in the real world, since the algorithm focuses on short and quick gains over a short amount of time.

 **THIS PROGRAM IS FOR THEORETICAL PURPOSES ONLY.**
 **NOTE: IF ATTEMPTING TO USE THIS IN THE REAL WORLD - YOU NEED TO MAKE SOME TWEAKS - YOU WILL NOT HOLD ME RESPONSIBLE FOR ANY FINANCIAL LOSS